DFE-Digital/teaching-vacancies-design-history/README.md

 Give the `.md` file a unique name and date it to reflect when the work was done.

-Once you have finished adding the content of the post, check it looks ok then raise a pull request.
+Once you have finished adding the content of the post, check it looks ok in your browser at `http://localhost:8080/`.

+Raise a pull request.
+Here is more [information about pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).

-Get the PR reviewed by a peer.
+Get the pull request reviewed by a peer.

 Once the pull request is approved, merge it.